 This is a great reason to head out and buy more plants, or sow more seeds.
 On hot days, any exposed soil will lose moisture, so one effectivr way to keep the moisture under the soil is to have your garden packed full of plants.
 This is a little counterintuitive - I used to think that more plants would mean more water would be required... not the case.
 The same amount of water will take care of a densely planted edible garden partly because you are not losing as much through the evaporation through bare soil.

 One problem (or perhaps benefit) of planting densely is that you need to harvest regularly, to make sure everything is getting enough light.
 Water less, grow more, harvest more - it's a good formula, right?

 What to grow?
 Right plant for the right season

 Here in Auckland it gets really warm, but it's generally not hot enough for true heat-loving plants to mature.
 Good luck growing loofah gourds...
 I'm not even trying this year.
 At the moment I'm immersed in herbs and flowers, with a few salad greens, and the obligatory tomatoes, basil and beans.

-If you are interested in starting a journal for your garden, then I recommend the Foodscaping course to help get all your aspirations onto paper.
+If you are interested in starting a journal for your garden, then I recommend the course Foundations of Edible Gardening to help get all your aspirations onto paper.